Ultimate Packing List for Your China Trip in 2025/2026

 We all wish to be beautiful in the photos we take while traveling.
 In that case, don't forget to pack your makeup items.
 Perfume, cleansing water, or other items are allowed to be taken aboard, but they're limited to 3.4 ounces (100 ml) or less per item.

+Generally speaking, there's no dress code in daily life in China.
+So, just pack what you need and what you like.
 The dress code for the Chinese is smart casual.
 That being said, you should pack as suggested:

 Bring something dry quickly, such as hiking-type shirts and pants.
 Summer in the south of China is hot and humid, and most of the indoor environments are aggressively air-conditioned.
 In this case, a light jacket would come in handy.
 You might not see Chinese wearing revealing clothes, but it's quite ok if you dress like that.
 Winter in the north can be very cold and dry, so warm clothes are essential.